dgobbi/vtk-dicom/Documents/Directories.md

 All text attributes except for dates accept the wildcards '\*' and '?'.
 For dates, you can use a hyphen to specify a range of dates.
-Matching of all text is done by first converting the text to utf-8 for compability, and for patient names the matching is case insensitive.
+Matching of all text is done by first converting the text to utf-8 for compatibility, and for patient names the matching is case insensitive.
 The query **PRIMARY** will match the multi-valued attribute value **ORIGINAL\\PRIMARY**, since only one value has to match.